 , a name borne by the sister of Moses

 in the Old Testament.
-The meaning is not known for certain, but there are several theories including "sea of bitterness", "rebelliousness", and "wished for child".
-However it was most likely originally an Egyptian name, perhaps derived in part from mry
+The meaning is not known for certain, but there are several theories including "sea of bitterness"

+or mr "love"

-MATILDA f English, Swedish, Finnish
+Matilda f English, Swedish, Finnish, Slovak, Slovene

 From the Germanic name Mahthildis

 , from the elements maht

 "might, strength" and hild

 "battle".
 Saint Matilda was the wife of the 10th-century German king Henry I the Fowler.
 The name was common in many branches of European royalty in the Middle Ages.
 It was brought to England by the Normans, being borne by the wife of William the Conqueror himself.
-Another notable royal by this name was a 12th-century daughter of Henry I of England, known as the Empress Matilda because of her first marriage to the Holy Roman Emperor Henry V. She later invaded England, laying the foundations for the reign of her son Henry II.... [more]
+Another notable royal by this name was a 12th-century daughter of Henry I of England, known as the Empress Matilda because of her first marriage to the Holy Roman emperor Henry V. She later invaded England, laying the foundations for the reign of her son Henry II.... [more]

-MILENA f Bulgarian, Czech, Serbian, Croatian, Slovene, Macedonian, Polish, Russian, Italian
+Milena f Bulgarian, Czech, Serbian, Croatian, Slovene, Macedonian, Polish, Russian, Slovak, Italian

-Feminine form of MILAN
+Feminine form of Milan

 .
-It began to be used in Italy in honour of Milena Vukotić (1847-1923), mother of Helen of Montenegro, the wife of Italian king Victor Emmanuel III.
-In Italy it can also be considered a combination of MARIA
+It began to be used in Italy in honour of Milena Vukotić (1847-1923), mother of Helen of Montenegro, the wife of the Italian king Victor Emmanuel III.
+In Italy it can also be considered a combination of Maria

-MILLICENT f English
+Millicent f English

 From the Germanic name Amalasuintha